Palygorskite: Medical use

 Attapulgite is used widely in medicine.
 Taken by mouth, it physically binds to acids and toxic substances in the stomach and digestive tract.
 Also, as an antidiarrheal, it was believed to work by adsorbing the diarrheal pathogen.
 For this reason, it has been used in several antidiarrheal medications, including Diar-Aid, Diarrest, Diasorb, Diatabs, Diatrol, Donnagel, Kaopek, K-Pek, Parepectolin, and Rheaban.
 It has been used for decades to treat diarrhea.

 Until 2003, Kaopectate marketed in the US also contained attapulgite.
 However, at that time, the U.S. Food and Drug Administration retroactively rejected medical studies showing its efficacy, calling them insufficient.
+The manufacturer also settled with the State of California over toxic levels of lead in the attapulgite component.
+Part of this settlement was a reformulation to remove attapulgite in the liquid version in the US.

 Kaopectate's U.S. formula was changed to bismuth subsalicylate (pink bismuth).
 The next year (2004), an additional change in labeling was made; from then on, Kaopectate was no longer recommended for children under 12 years old.
 Nevertheless, Kaopectate with attapulgite is still available in Canada and elsewhere.
 Until the early 1990s, Kaopectate used the similar clay product kaolinite with pectin (hence the name).